Main Information Service offices, Reception and Service Desk

 In preference, use one of the Park and Ride sites around the outside of town - see http://www.cambridgeshire.gov.uk/transport/around/park-ride/

 Via M25/M11: Exit at Junction 12.
 Drive into Cambridge on the Barton Road (A603).
 When you reach a small roundabout, turn right onto Fen Causeway.
 Turn left at the end of the road onto Trumpington Road.
 Drive straight ahead over the next mini roundabout and on to Trumpington Street, pass the Fitzwilliam Museum on the left and shortly after turn right into Pembroke Street.
 The Lion Yard Car Park is just beyond the New Museums Site (if full or considered too expensive, you can get to the long-stay car park by turning right at the end of the street, although there are quicker ways of getting there, avoiding the queues).

 Visitors should be aware that there is no vehicle access to the New Museums Site.

-There is limited one-hour parking by metered ticket in Free School Lane, and a short-stay large multi-storey car park at Lion Yard, accessed from Corn Exchange Street.
-There is a cheaper long-stay car park about 15 minutes walk from the city centre at Queen Anne Terrace on Gonville Place, alongside Parkers Piece (a large open green area).
+There is limited one-hour parking by metered ticket in Free School Lane, and a short-stay large Map of central Cambridge car parks], accessed from Corn Exchange Street.
+There is a cheaper long-stay car park about 15 minutes walk from the city centre at Queen Anne Terrace on Gonville Place, alongside Parkers Piece (a large open green area). [

 N.B.
 Allow plenty of time especially if planning to park at Lion Yard Car Park as there are often long delays due to traffic congestion.
 There are several Park & Ride services (http://www.cambridgeshire.gov.uk/transport/around/park-ride/) that stop at Drummer Street central bus station, a few minutes walk from the New Museums Site.